 Work on positive self-talk

-Food may help ease emotions initially, but addressing the feelings behind the hunger is important in the long term.
-Work to find alternative ways to deal with stress, like exercise and peer support, and try practicing mindful eating habits.
+Food may feel like a way to cope but addressing the feelings that trigger hunger is important in the long term.
+Work to find alternative ways to deal with stress, like exercise and peer support.
+Consider mindfulness practices.

-It’s hard work, but try looking at your emotional eating as an opportunity to get more in touch with yourself and your feelings.
+Change is hard work, but you deserve to feel better.
+Making changes to your emotional eating can be an opportunity to get more in touch with yourself and your feelings.